mockk/mockk/DEPRECATED.md

 ### Scoped mocking

-From the beginning syntax here was weird.
+From the beginning syntax of scoped mocking was weird.
 But not only that.
 More and more I am finding that people misusing it in code I see through GH, Gitter and Slack.
 This misuse exposes tests to errors and dependency.